seyhunak/twitter-bootstrap-rails/README.md

     // Your custom stylesheets goes here (override Less here)

-Note: (very important) to use bootstrap in less file, you must set the file which contain the import into a directory named bootstrap if you need to use sprites in bootstrap!
+Note: (very important) to use bootstrap with sprites, you must set the file which contain the import into a LESS file in a directory named bootstrap!

 ## Using Javascripts